-We’ve received a number of awards and recognition int the American Cheese Society's Annual Judging and Competition, including the following:
+We've received a number of awards and recognition in the American Cheese Society's Annual Judging and Competition, including the following:

 Our store is located in a peaceful garden setting, with nearby greenhouses, orchards and vegetable gardens.

-Next door is a coffee shop, which features fine coffee from Ecuador along with Biscotti and other tasty treats.
+Next door is a coffee shop, which features fine coffee from Ecuador and fresh baked goods.

 Across the road is a market with fresh local produce, an artisan bakery and pasture-raised meats.